-- 1 After copying the required driver files to your hard drive, click the Start button, and then right-click My Computer. - 2 Click Properties. - 3 Click the Hardware tab, then click Device Manager. - 4 Double-click the type of device for which you are installing the driver. - 5 Double-click the name of the device for which you are installing the driver. - 6 Click the Driver tab, then click Update Driver. - 7 Click Install from a list or specific location (Advanced), then click Next. - Click Browse and browse to the location to which you previously extracted the driver files.

-- 9 When the name of the appropriate driver appears, click Next. - 10 Click Finish and restart your computer.
+- 1 After copying the required driver files to your hard drive, click the Start button and right-click My Computer. - 2 Click Properties. - 3 Click the Hardware tab and click Device Manager. - Double-click the type of device for which you are installing the driver. - Double-click the name of the device for which you are installing the driver. - Click the Driver tab and click Update Driver. - 7 Click Install from a list or specific location (Advanced) and click Next. - Click Browse and browse to the location to which you previously extracted the driver files. - When the name of the appropriate driver appears, click Next. - Click Finish and restart your computer.